 The agricultural sector continues to be a central element in the economies of most developing countries.
-At the same time it continues to be a sector in which poverty, marginalization and exclusion remain prevalent [1].
-Small farms, which are diverse, represent an important segment of the agricultural sector and rural communities in developing countries.
+At the same time it continues to be a sector in which poverty, marginalisation and exclusion remain prevalent [1].
+Small farms, which are diverse, represent an important segment of the agricultural sector and rural communities in developing countries [2].
 These farms are numerous, contributing to agricultural output and controlling a substantial share of assets.
-According to the most Census of Agriculture, about 80% of the total farms in the Iran fall in this category [2].
-Despite these facts, small farms have been facing a number of problems over the years that continue to challenge their viability [3].
-FAO (1992) defined the term " small farmer" as poor farmer, both men and women, having a small area of land.
-Small farmer is operating less than 12.5 acres of irrigated land or less than 25 acres of un-irrigated land [4], This article considered small farmers, as those with farms of less than 5 hectare.
+According to the most Census of Agriculture, about 80% of the total farms in the Iran fall in this category [3].
+Despite these facts, small farms have been facing a number of problems over the years that continue to challenge their viability [4].
+FAO [5] defined the term " small farmer" as poor farmer, both men and women, having a small area of land.
+Small farmer is operating less than 12.5 acres of irrigated land or less than 25 acres of un-irrigated land [6], This article considered small farmers, as those with farms of less than 5 hectare.

-The government policies have an important bearing on the timing and the success of small farm [4].
+The government policies have an important bearing on the timing and the success of small farm [6].
 The predominance of small farmer (over 90%) is a critical factor in agricultural development of South Asian countries.
 They contribute 30-35% to total agricultural output.
-Thus, small farmers are a significant and vital sector of agriculture [4].
-The key problem faced by small farmers is to increase their income by increasing profitability of their Achievement of the latter requires operations. identification and analysis of factors that contribute to success.
+Thus, small farmers are a significant and vital sector of agriculture [6].
+The key problem faced by small farmers is to increase their income by increasing profitability of their operations.
+Achievement of the latter requires identification and analysis of factors that contribute to success.
 In most developing countries the agricultural sector has the potential to initiate and fuel economic development and growth through increased productivity and efficient utilisation of available resources.
 Moreover, agriculture is the biggest productive sector, provides most employment and significant export earning already now.
-Despite this important contribution to the economy and the untapped potential for boosting the economic growth, farmers and farmer organization have practical no influence on national policies - contrary to the situation economic development process in the now industrialised countries, when they developed.
+Despite this important contribution to the economy and the untapped potential for boosting the economic growth, farmers and farmer organisation have practical no influence on national policies - contrary to the situation [2].

+If rural poverty is to be alleviated it is necessary to create growth in market oriented agriculture, remembering that small holders are the backbone of agriculture in developing countries.
+It is necessary to increase production, create employment, increase flow of funds and demand for services in rural areas to kick-start the economic development process in the now industrialised countries, when they developed.
 Farmer empowerment is a prerequisite for the farming community to participate as a partner in discussions with government.
 The opportunities for agricultural growth in developing countries are greater now than for decades.
-However to exploit this potential we have to draw upon past experiences in order to provide insights in to what enables small holders to organize and how development agencies can best support this process to be sustainable, contributing to the empowerment of farmers and farming communities.
-During recent years the concept of farmer empowerment has been put on the agenda and is now an integral part of many international development organizations', bilateral donors' and international NGOs' policies for supporting agricultural and rural development.
-Farmers' organizations may be important instruments for empowerment of farmers.
-It is generally accepted that some form of organization of the farming community is required if the farmers are to engage successfully in policy debates, to improve their ability to demand and access services from outside agencies and to negotiate with greater strength in agricultural input and output markets [5].
+However to exploit this potential we have to draw upon past experiences in order to provide insights in to what enables small holders to organise and how development agencies can best support this process to be sustainable, contributing to the empowerment of farmers and farming communities.
+During recent years the concept of farmer empowerment has been put on the agenda and is now an integral part of many international development organizations', bilateral donors' international NGOs' policies for supporting agricultural and rural development.
+Farmers' organisations may be important instruments for empowerment of farmers.
+It is generally accepted that some form of organisation of the farming community is required if the farmers are to engage successfully in policy debates, to improve their ability to demand and access services from outside agencies and to negotiate with greater strength in agricultural input and output markets [2].